-(c) the following points are inserted: '(ea) the information referred to in Article 449a; (eb) the information referred to in Article 449b;';
+- (c) the following points are inserted: - '(ea) the information referred to in Article 449a; - (eb) the information referred to in Article 449b;'; - (221) Article 434 is replaced by the following:

-Means of disclosures
+Article 434 Means of disclosures

 Institutions other than small and non-complex institutions shall submit all information required under Titles II and III in electronic format to EBA no later than the date on which they publish their financial statements or financial reports for the corresponding period, where applicable, or as soon as possible thereafter.
 EBA shall publish that information, together with its submission date, on its website.
 EBA shall ensure that disclosures made on its website contain information identical to that which institutions submitted to EBA.
 Institutions shall have the right to resubmit to EBA the information in accordance with the technical standards referred to in Article 434a.
 EBA shall make available on its website the date when the resubmission took place.

 EBA shall prepare and keep up-to-date a tool that specifies the mapping of the templates and tables for disclosures with those on supervisory reporting.
 The mapping tool shall be accessible to the public on the EBA website.